mahfuz0712/python-package-builder/README.md

 ```
 * Replace `myLibrary` with your desired package name.
 This will create a new directory with the necessary files to start your Python package.

-* Creates a new directory `myLibrary` with all necessary files.

 #### Or initialize in the current directory: